neumino/neumino.github.io/movies.md

-### Pandas
+### Trouble Is My Business
-*Released on 2018-04-06, vote average 6*
+*Released on 2018-04-03, vote average 7*

-In the mountains of Sichuan, China, a researcher forms a bond with Qian Qian, a panda who is about to experience nature for the first time.
+Private eye Roland Drake cracks cases and romances femme fatales in 1940&#39;s Los Angeles while corrupt cop Det Barry Tate rules the city.
+A tale told in the classic style of film noir.
+Drake has fallen on hard times in a harsh world.
+He has been evicted from his office and disgraced by a missing persons case.
+Ruined in the public eye and with the police. it seems like it&#39;s all over for Roland Drake.
+Then, redemption walks in - with curves.
+The owner of those curves is a sexy, dark haired beauty named Katherine Montemar.
+She wants his help.
+The chemistry is immediate and her concern for the disappearance of her family members pulls him into her case - and into bed.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/cAamrkLjIuM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/4Gy3GWiZGkg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>